-Then as in proof of Theorem \ref{t1}, $X$ contains a boundary point which is not locally free.
-On the other hand, for $c_2 \ge 21$, the connected component containing $\overline{V}$ has a non-empty boundary too.
-In fact for $Z$ being $c_2-1$ points on a cubic plus a point not on the cubic, $h^1(\mathcal{J}_X(3)) \ne 0$, but $Z$ does not have the Cayley-Bacharach property with respect to cubics.
-Thus a the torsion free sheaf defined by $Z$ is not locally free.
-Therefore all the connected components of $\overline{\mathcal{M}}(H, c_2)$ have non-empty boundaries.
+Then, as in proof of Theorem \ref{t1}, $X$ contains a boundary point which is not locally free.\\ (Note that the hypothesis $c_2 \ge 34$ in the Theorem \ref{t1} is used to ensure a vector bundle in $X_{C, 6}$ which admits no nonzero section.
+But by the hypothesis on $X$, we have $h^0(E)= 0$ for all $E \in X$.
+Thus the arguments in Theorem \ref{t1}, works fine without the assumption $c_ \ge 34$.)\\ On the other hand, for $c_2 \ge 21$, the connected component containing $\overline{V}$ has a non-empty boundary too.
+In fact, for $Z$ being $c_2-1$ points on a cubic plus a point not on the cubic, $h^1(\mathcal{J}_Z(3)) \ne 0$, but $Z$ does not have the Cayley-Bacharach property with respect to cubics.
+Thus, the torsion free sheaf defined by $Z$ is not locally free.
+Therefore, all the connected components of $\overline{\mathcal{M}}(H, c_2)$ have non-empty boundaries.